mui/material-ui/docs/src/pages/demos/menus/menus.md

 ## Limitations

-There is [a flexbox bug](https://bugs.chromium.org/p/chromium/issues/detail?id=327437) that prevents `text-overflow: ellipse` to work in combination with a flexbox layout.
+There is [a flexbox bug](https://bugs.chromium.org/p/chromium/issues/detail?id=327437) that prevents `text-overflow: ellipse` from working in a flexbox layout.
-You can use the `Typography` component to workaround the issue:
+You can use the `Typography` component to workaround this issue:

 {{"demo": "pages/demos/menus/TypographyMenu.js"}}